-- (1) These amounts represent the aggregate grant date fair value of awards for 2018 computed in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
-See Note 7 to the financial statements in our Annual Report on Form 10-K for the year ended December 31, 2018 regarding assumptions underlying the valuation of equity awards. - (2) Mr. Flesher started as an employee of the Company in May 2017 and also served as a member of our board of directors during the year ended December 31, 2018 but did not receive any additional compensation for his service as a director. - (3) Represents the value of the company-paid premiums for group term life insurance. - (4) Dr. Turkel started as an employee of the Company in May 2017. - (5) Mr. Kuwahara started as an employee of the Company in July 2017.
+- (1) These amounts represent the aggregate grant date fair value of awards for 2019 and 2018 computed in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
+See Note 6 to the financial statements in our Annual Report on Form 10-K for the year ended December 31, 2018 regarding assumptions underlying the valuation of equity awards. - (2) Mr. Flesher also served as a member of our board of directors during the years ended December 31, 2018 and December 31, 2019 but did not receive any additional compensation for his service as a director. - (3) Represents the value of the company-paid premiums for group term life insurance.